bioc/pcaExplorer/inst/extdata/instructions.md

 - **x-axis PC** - Select the principal component to display on the x axis
 - **y-axis PC** - Select the principal component to display on the y axis
 - **Group/color by** - Select the group of samples to stratify the analysis.
 Can also assume multiple values.
-- **Nr of (most variant) genes** - Number of genes to select for computing the principal components.
+- **Nr of (most variable) genes** - Number of genes to select for computing the principal components.
 The top n genes are selected ranked by their variance inter-samples
 - **Alpha** - Color transparency for the plots.
 Can assume values from 0 (transparent) to 1 (opaque)
 - **Labels size** - Size of the labels for the samples in the principal components plots